01011010101/OW2-Superbots/README.md

   - Sojourn excels at hit-and-run guerilla tactics.
 Slide in, take out the legs, jump out, apply burn, finish with disrupter.
 Bots won't ever know what hit 'em!
 ---
 #### SOLDIER 76
-- Ultimate C-130X Airstrike: Aim pulse cannons from the safety of an aircraft that explode in a 30m area and goes through walls.
+- Ultimate: C-130X Airstrike: Aim pulse cannons from the safety of an aircraft that explode in a 30m area and goes through walls.
   - 12 second duration.
   - Recharges roughly every 2 minutes.
 ---